Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 General Considerations for Antiretroviral Management of Newborns Exposed to HIV or Born with HIV

-- ARV Prophylaxis: The administration of ARV drugs to a newborn without confirmed HIV infection to reduce the risk of HIV acquisition.
+- ARV Prophylaxis: The administration of ARV drugs to a newborn without documented HIV infection to reduce the risk of HIV acquisition.
 ARV prophylaxis includes administration of a single agent, usually zidovudine, as well as combinations of two or three ARV drugs.

-- Empiric HIV Therapy: The administration of a three-drug combination ARV regimen to newborns at highest risk of HIV acquisition.
-Empiric HIV therapy is intended to be early treatment for a newborn who is later confirmed to have acquired HIV, but also serves as ARV prophylaxis against HIV acquisition for those newborns who are exposed to HIV in utero, during the birthing process, or during breastfeeding and who do not acquire HIV.
+- Empiric HIV Therapy: The administration of a three-drug ARV regimen to newborns at highest risk of HIV acquisition.
+Empiric HIV therapy is intended to be early treatment for a newborn who is later documented to have acquired HIV, but also serves as ARV prophylaxis against HIV acquisition for those newborns who are exposed to HIV in utero, during the birthing process, or during breastfeeding and who do not acquire HIV.

 Table 11.
 Newborn Antiretroviral Management According to Risk of HIV Infection in the Newborn